 Hunger by Roxane Gay

 This was such a difficult book to read.
 It’s a book about childhood trauma, about Gay’s experiences with her body, and about fatness.
 It’s probably one of the most vulnerable memoirs I’ve ever read.
-So, to hear Gay’s narration was even more painful and harder to bear the words.
+So, hearing Gay’s narration made it even harder and more painful to bear the words.
 It stays with you for sure.

 Year of Yes by Shonda Rhimes